pallets-eco/flask-security/docs/two_factor_configurations.rst

     - Rescue

 When using forms, the flow from one state to the next is handled by the forms themselves.
-When using JSON the application must of course explicitly access the appropriate endpoints.
-The descriptions below describe the JSON access pattern.
+When using JSON the application must explicitly access the appropriate endpoints.
+The descriptions below is for the JSON access pattern.

 Normal Login
 ~~~~~~~~~~~~